DiUS/esp-picotts/README.md

   - Initialise the engine
   - Register a callback function to receive the speech samples
+  - Register an idle callback (optional)
+  - Register an error callback (optional)
   - Send text to the engine
   - Eventually, shut down the engine